 The Anyware Software Client for Windows supports certain Webcam models.
-You must have a Anyware Software Client 21.03 or higher and Anyware Agent 21.03 or higher installed to enable these Webcam models.
-For detailed information on which models are supported and the performance metrics associated with these models, see here.
+You must have a Anyware Software Client 23.06 or higher and Anyware Agent 23.06 or higher installed to enable these Webcam models.
+For detailed information on which models are supported and the performance metrics associated with these models, see this article.
 This KB article also details steps on how to test and verify other Webcam models.